-6 Implementation and Discussion
+7. Implementation and Discussion

-We have implemented a prototype system on a PC with 3.0 GHz P4 CPU and 2 GB of RAM.
+We have implemented a prototype system on a PC with 3.0 GHz P4 CPU and 2GB of RAM.
 The system is written in C++ and OpenGL.
+In our system we incorporate the Phantom 1.0 device from Sensable Technologies into our user interface.
+Users can use a mouse or the Phantom to manipulate the control points or sketch the skeletons.

 Table 1 shows the statistics of the performance of our fitting algorithm on several datasets, where the fitting error is the mean square error.

-As one can see, we couple geometric and attribute representation together in order to provide a unified paradigm to explicitly model geometry, topology, and associated attribute properties.
-However, one weakness of this representation is that, if the geometric features and attribute field features are not conforming to each other, we have to select the higher resolution to model both, even though it might not be necessary for one of them to have such a high resolution.
+As one can see, we couple geometric and attribute representation together in order to provide a unified paradigm to explicitly model geometry, topology, and its associated attribute properties.
+However, one weak point of this representation is that if the geometric features and attribute field features are not conforming to each other, we have to select the higher resolution to model both, even though it might not necessary for one of them to have such a high resolution.
 A potential solution for this case is to decouple geometric and attribute representations.
-Thus, it offers more flexibility to construct a different resolution of tetrahedralization of a domain to fit the geometry and attribute distribution, respectively.
-But special care must be taken in aligning the boundaries of two domains exactly the same, or else some locations of the geometric object may not have attribute properties, or attribute properties are assigned to the locations outside the geometric object.
+Thus, it offers more flexibility to construct different resolution of tetrahedralization of a domain to fit the geometry and attribute distribution, respectively.
+But special care of aligning the boundaries of two domains exactly the same must be taken, or else some locations of the geometric object may not have attribute properties, or attribute properties are assigned to the locations outside the geometric object.
 When using the decoupling scheme, it is possible to model any number of attribute properties over the geometric object.
-Complicated be represented at the resolution that best suits them.
+Complicated geometries with simple attributes, and vice versa, may be represented at the resolution that best suits them.
 The gain may be a large savings in storage and execution time.